alexharri/website/posts/icelandic-name-declension-trie.md

 compress(root);
 ```

-Here's the trie from above, compressed:
+Let's take a second look at the compressed trie:

 <Image plain src="~/ur-divergence-merged.svg" width={450} scrollable />

-After compressing the trie, it communicates the following information:
+After compression, it communicates the following information:

  * All names ending in _"fur"_ resolve to a value of <Ts>{'"ur,i,i,ar"'}</Ts>
  * All names ending in _"tur"_ resolve to a value of <Ts>{'"ur,,i,s"'}</Ts>